 Appropriate contraceptive measures must be taken during and after cessation of therapy during 4 months for women and 6 months for men.

 Excretion in breast milk has not been studied.
-Breast-feeding is contra-indicated during oxaliplatin therapy.

-Oxaliplatin may have an anti-fertility effect (see section 4.4."Special warnings and special precautions for use").
+Breast-feeding is contraindicated during oxaliplatin therapy.
+Oxaliplatin may have an anti-fertility effect (see section 4.4).

 4.7 Effects on ability to drive and use machines